sirn/dotfiles/README.md

 The `bootstrap.sh` script itself does nothing but handling arguments and dispatching to an appropriate entrypoint script located in `libexec/bootstrap` at each lookup path location.
 The script to be executed will depends on the name of the profile and the operating it is running.

-For example, running a `pkg` profile (`-p pkg`) on macOS that has lookup path of `/foo` and `/bar` (`-l /foo -l /bar`) will result in `/foo/libexec/bootstrap/pkg_darwin.sh` and `/bar/libexec/bootstrap/pkg_darwin.sh` getting called.

-When the entrypoint script get called, `bootstrap.sh` will also pass flavors as script arguments.
-The entrypoint script may use the given flavor to selectively install packages according to the flavor.
-For scripts that use external data sources (such as `var/bootstrap/pkglist.txt`), they will lookup such source in the following order:
+For example, running a `pkg` profile (`-p pkg`) on macOS that has lookup path of `/foo` and `/bar` (`-l /foo -l /bar`) will result in `/foo/libexec/bootstrap/pkg_darwin.sh` and `/bar/libexec/bootstrap/pkg_darwin.sh` getting called. `bootstrap.sh` will also pass flavors as script arguments and the entrypoint script may selectively install packages according to the flavor.

--   `file/path/source.txt`
--   `file/path/source.flavor.txt`
--   `file/path/osname/source.txt`
--   `file/path/osname/source.flavor.txt`

-This allow me to have separate sets of packages to be installed for GUI desktop-enabled machine (`pkglist.desktop.txt`) and for terminal use (`pkglist.txt`), and in other situations, without having to install unneeded packages. `var/bootstrap/darwin` is a good example for this.

-This repository and bootstrap scripts are designed for personal needs, but if you have any questions about the setup, feel free to contact me at [sirn@ogsite.net](mailto:sirn@ogsite.net).

 ## FAQs